Baked Goat Cheese Marinara

 • Goat cheese – Also known as chèvre, it is a creamy, mild cheese made from goat’s milk.
 This cheese has a tart, tangy flavor and actually has many different varieties.
 The most common goat cheese in America is fresh chèvre which can mostly be found in log form.
 First I flatten the log into a circle before I add it to the sauce though it can be kept in the log shape as well.

 • Marinara – Marinara is a simple tomato sauce made with peeled tomatoes, sautéed onions and basil.
-While you can make your own using my recipe here, I often use store bought sauce as an easy shortcut in this appetizer.
+While you can make your own using my simple homemade marinara sauce recipe, I often use store bought sauce as an easy shortcut in this appetizer.

 • Basil – I slice the fresh basil leaves into a cut called a chiffonade to garnish the baked goat cheese.
 Stack the basil leaves on top of one another (bigger leaves are easier), then roll them up and thinly slice them into equally sized strips for a visually appealing garnish.